widetechid/WideKYC/README.md

 SDK integration consists of two parts:

 * Client-side integration: integrate the WideKYC SDK into the merchant application.
 The WideKYC SDK provides a ready set of screens and tools for both iOS and Android applications to capture required user data such as face images, identity document images, and so on.
 By integrating the WideKYC SDK, you can easily create a friendly interaction experience for your users in terms of:
-  * Well designed UI to guide your users through the simple and easy business process
+  * Well-designed UI to guide your users through the simple and easy business process
   * High success rate and high security with multiple algorithms applied
   * Simplified integration process by directly uploading images to the WideKYC service to process